Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (a) Provides information to a prospective adoptive parent about adoption;

-(b) Includes investigation and study by the department or by an Oregon licensed adoption agency concerning a prospective parent’s suitability to adopt;
+(b) Includes investigation and study by the department or by an Oregon licensed adoption agency concerning a prospective parents suitability to adopt;

-(c) Includes a written report concerning the prospective parent’s suitability to adopt; and
+(c) Includes a written report concerning the prospective parents suitability to adopt; and

 (d) Is completed before the petition for adoption is filed.

-(2) “Placement report” means a written report prepared by the department or by an Oregon licensed adoption agency after the petition for adoption has been filed that includes the department’s or the agency’s recommendation to the court concerning whether the court should grant the petition for adoption based upon the department’s or the agency’s evaluation of:
+(2) Placement report means a written report prepared by the department or by an Oregon licensed adoption agency after the petition for adoption has been filed that includes the departments or the agencys recommendation to the court concerning whether the court should grant the petition for adoption based upon the departments or the agencys evaluation of:

 (a) The status and adjustment of the child; and

-(b) The status and adjustment of the child’s prospective adoptive parent.
+(b) The status and adjustment of the childs prospective adoptive parent.

-109.305 Interpretation of adoption laws; agreement for continuing contact.
 (1) The rule that statutes in derogation of common law are to be strictly construed does not apply to the adoption laws of this state.

-(2) Nothing in the adoption laws of this state shall be construed to prevent the adoptive parents, the birth parents and the child from entering into a written agreement, approved by the court, to permit continuing contact between the birth relatives and the child or the adoptive parents.
-As used in this subsection, “birth relatives” includes birth parents, grandparents, siblings and other members of the child’s birth family.
+(2) An adoptive parent and a birth parent may enter into a written agreement, approved by the court, to permit continuing contact between the birth relatives and the child or adoptive parents.

-(b) The court may modify an agreement made under subsection (2) of this section if the court finds that the modification is necessary to serve the best interests of the adopted child, that the party seeking modification participated, or attempted to participate, in good faith in mediation prior to seeking modification of the agreement and that:
+(b) The court may modify an agreement made under this section if the court finds that the modification is necessary to serve the best interests of the adopted child, that the party seeking modification participated, or attempted to participate, in good faith in mediation prior to seeking modification of the agreement and that:

 (A) The modification is agreed to by all parties to the original agreement; or

 (B) Exceptional circumstances have arisen since the parties entered into the agreement that justify modification of the agreement.
-[1957 c.710 §15; subsections (2), (3) and (4) enacted as 1993 c.401 §1; 2003 c.576 §142]

-109.307 Court required to act within six months of filing of petition for adoption; duty of clerk.
-(1) Not earlier than provided in ORS 109.309 and not later than six months from the date on which the petition for leave to adopt another is filed under ORS 109.309, the court before which the petition is pending shall hold a hearing and shall:
+(1) Not earlier than provided in ORS 109.309 (Petition for adoption) and not later than six months from the date on which the petition for leave to adopt another is filed under ORS 109.309 (Petition for adoption), the court before which the petition is pending shall hold a hearing and shall:

-(a) Enter a judgment under ORS 109.350;
+(a) Enter a judgment under ORS 109.350 (Judgment of adoption);

 (b) Continue the guardianship or legal custodial status of the child;

-(c) Waive the child to a court having jurisdiction under ORS 419B.100 or 419C.005; or
+(c) Waive the child to a court having jurisdiction under ORS 419B.100 (Jurisdiction) or 419C.005 (Jurisdiction); or

 (d) Take such other action as the court considers necessary.